slhogle/code-LO-letters-2016/README.md

 Scripts for reproducing analyses from Hogle et al. L&amp;O Letters.
 This project investigated the production of different classes of iron-binding ligands, iron concentrations, macronutrient concentrations, and phytoplankton and bacterioplankton assemblage composition in iron amended microcosm incubations conducted in oligotrophic waters collected off the Southern California Bight.

 # Data and Code
-Scripts for reproducing analysis are found in the scripts folder.
-Metadata is located in the metadata folder.
-These files are needed to follow the analysis in the shell and R scripts.
+Scripts for reproducing the bacterial OTU analyses are found in the scripts folder and metadata is located in the metadata folder.
+These files are also hosted at a [Figshare repository](https://dx.doi.org/10.6084/m9.figshare.3184534.v1)

 # Required Software
 ## NCBI SRA Toolkit v2.7.0